mwd1993/QuykHtml/README.md

 @app.route('/')
 def hello_world():
-	# Use file_read method to get the render'd html and serve it
+	# Use file_read method to get the rendered HTML and serve it
     html = q.file_read('test.txt')
     return html